Leonardo de Souza: Formula Renault and Formula Three

-During the 2012 season he was in contention for the title until the first race of the last round when he suffered a mechanical problem and didn't finish the race, confirming the title for that year champion Fernando "Kid" Rezende, he dropped to 3rd place overall in the last race, his best championship result in the series standings.
+During the 2012 season, de Souza was in contention for the title until the first race of the last round when he suffered a mechanical problem and did not finish the race, confirming the title for that year champion Fernando "Kid" Rezende, he dropped to third place overall in the last race, his best championship result in the series standings.

-Leonardo missed the beginning of the 2013 season but took two wins and two 2nd places in the last 4 races of the year, he has the distinction of winning the last race of the South America Formula 3 as the series transformed into the new Formula 3 Brasil for the 2014 season, the 2013 and last champion of the series is Felipe Guimaraes.
+De Souza missed the beginning of the 2013 season but took two wins and two second places in the last four races of the year, he has the distinction of winning the last race of the South America Formula 3 as the series transformed into the new Formula 3 Brasil for the 2014 season, the 2013 and last champion of the series is Felipe Guimaraes.

-He wasn't successful during 2014 and 2015 when the series turned into Formula 3 Brasil, claiming only one win in his category and one podium finish in those two season.
+De Souza wasn't successful during 2014 and 2015 when the series turned into Formula 3 Brasil, claiming only one win in his category and one podium finish in those two seasons.